 App bundle cannot be the only way though, which is why we are here coming up with more ways to further reduce the size of your application and hence encouraging users to use it.

-1. Image optimization: It is most likely for you to choose best and high-resolution images for your app to appeal users and back the efforts of your designer.
-Because only good images can complement good designing.
+It is most likely for you to choose the best and high-resolution images for your app to appeal to users and back the efforts of your designer.
+Because only good images can complement the good design.
 If you have the best design and pixelate images all over then all your designing efforts might go in vain.
 Images captured from good cameras are generally high resolution.
-We can reduce the image size by diluting the resolution for example, if you do not want to compromise on quality, you can convert .jpg or .png images to .webp.
-There are separate tools which can assist you for the same.
-For example, for .jpg compression, you have guetzli and packjpg where as zopflipng and more such tools are useful for png conversion.
+We can reduce the image size by diluting the resolution, for example, if you do not want to compromise on quality, you can convert .jpg or .png images to .webp.
+There are separate tools that can assist you with the same.
+For example, for .jpg compression, you have guetzli and pack jpg whereas toppling and more such tools are useful for png conversion.

 Apart from this, you can ask your designers to implement vector graphics for the development of simple resolution-independent images.
 You can also use Vector Drawable objects which are capable of drawing required images dynamically at runtime.
 Draw 9 patch tool is another editor which lets you create bitmap images fitting various screen sizes and devices.
 It currently serves as one of the cool ways to edit images without hurting quality.